ihabhussein/FormattingJS/README.md

 ## License

-Moment.js is freely distributable under the terms of the BSD-2-Clause license.
+`FormattingJS` is freely distributable under the terms of the BSD-2-Clause license.